DEADLINE FOR REGISTERING YOUR OPT-OUT IS JUNE 23rd 2021

-If you have a fever or continuous cough, please self-isolate and consult NHS 111 Online http://nhs.uk/coronavirus or telephone NHS 111.
+If you have a fever, a new continuous cough, or loss of, or change to, your sense of smell or taste, please self-isolate and consult NHS 111 Online http://nhs.uk/coronavirus or telephone NHS 111.
 Please DO NOT attend the surgery or send an email.
 The emails are for administrative purposes such as requests for prescriptions, fit notes and medical reports.
 If you require medical advice, please contact Reception on 020 8347 3330.

 Welcome to the Vale Practice Online

 This surgery website is used to present all our patients with up to date news and information about our practice.
 We will keep it current with any developments or other details that we feel are relevant to you.